elkorn/afronski.github.io/_posts/2015-09-13-sicp-in-clojure-chapter-3.md

 {% highlight clojure linenos %}
 {% endhighlight %}

-### Another approach to simulation - Streams
+### Why laziness is good - Streams

 When you read previous section, you probably have a feeling that it must be a better way.
-Indeed, that is a *better way* to approach that problem - in the last section of the chapter authors are introducing new implementation of the *circuit board simulator*, which use *streams* and *laziness*:
+Indeed, that is a *better way* to approach problems of succession of states - in the last section of the chapter authors are introducing interesting concepts which use *streams* - *lazy sequences* with succession of states:

 {% highlight clojure linenos %}
 {% endhighlight %}